 What Is Hemp?

 Hemp has been used as a resource dating back more than 10,000 years.
+Hemp is a non-psychoactive Cannabis sativa plant that is generally grown for commercial purposes.
 The Hemp plant is extremely resilient, being able to grow in a range of weather conditions without much maintenance.
 Not to mention, this plant grows extremely fast making it a viable option for many industries in high demand.
-This diverse crop can yield more than 25,000 different products ranging from food to clothing:
+This diverse crop can yield a variety of products ranging from foods, cosmetics, plastics, building materials, medications, textiles and more!
+Hemp seeds are also an excellent nutritional source that contains essential proteins and omega fatty acids.

 How Hemp Benefits The Environment